michaelnisi/fanboy/README.md

 $ node example/suggest | json
 ```

 If you have not searched before doing this, you will not get any results, because the suggestions index is populated as we are caching data.
+Pass a `Number` to limit the number of suggestions retrieved.

+### Limits

+The **default limit** of items emitted per term through this API is **50**.

 ## Installation